DavidBuchanan314/unPNG/README.md

 ## Why not?

-- There's 20 bytes of overhead per row.
+- There's 8 bytes of overhead per row.
 If you're dealing with very small images, that's a lot.

 - BMP already exist - although it's a rather crufty format.
 It would be interesting to compare unPNG to a minimal BMP encoder/decoder.

+- libpng (and others) are well documented and battle-tested.

 ## What's in this repo?